Lucas Finamor

 In labor markets with substantial informality, distinct working arrangements offer different prospects for workers.
 Formal employment provides insurance requiring contributions and taxes.
 Informal and self-employment lack insurance but offer faster exits from unemployment.
 Workers face complex tradeoffs involving present and future risks, insurance, liquidity, and earnings.
 To measure the relative values of employment types, I develop a life-cycle model of employment and savings in a frictional search environment.
 I estimate the model exploiting linked longitudinal survey and administrative Chilean data and policy reforms.
 Informal workers would forgo one-quarter of net earnings to be formal employees.
 Informal opportunities also provide substantial insurance against unemployment risk.

-“Youth Subjective Life Expectancy and Early Pension Contributions”, February 2025.
+2. “Youth Subjective Life Expectancy and Early Labor Market Choices”, May 2025.
+R&R Demography.
 [Manuscript]

 (Abstract)

 The literature has documented how subjective life expectancy (SLE) is strongly associated with savings and retirement outcomes for those nearing retirement.
 This paper assesses whether SLE matters when young individuals make consequential career decisions at the labor market entrance.
-Exploring survey and administrative data from Chile, I show how individuals aged 18–26 with one standard deviation higher SLE have 6.5%–12.3% higher pension wealth 15 years later.
+Exploring survey and administrative data from Chile, I show how individuals aged 18–26 with one standard deviation higher SLE have about 5% higher pension wealth 15 years later.
 In a pension system based on individual capitalization accounts, contributions made early in the career compound for longer and are therefore valuable.
 I employ different empirical strategies, including exploiting cross-sectional variation in SLE, longitudinal individual fixed-effects approach, and instrumental variables, exploring health and death of family members.
 All yield similar results.
-In a simple theoretical framework, I show how ignoring heterogeneity in life expectancy leads to biased predictions and suboptimal policies.

 (Abstract)